saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ## 2.02 Set Up Sauce Connect
 Duration: 0:03:00

 [Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server, or other location that is behind a firewall, and the Sauce Labs virtual machines that are used for testing.
-To use Sauce Connect you  simple need to:
+To use Sauce Connect you  simply need to:
 * Install the Sauce Connect Software
 * Start a tunnel from Terminal
 * Run your tests with the flag `-i sauce-tunnel-name`